-Time until Presentation Milestone: Date Completed 3-12 months Determine what type of Crescendo event you would like to hold: Review list of activities examples listed on page 4 for completion options for this project.
-Find a youth organization or school to participate in Crescendo and set a date: (In some cases you may book the youth organization first and then decide a date together.
-In other cases it will be appropriate to reserve the space first and then find a youth organization(s) to work with.)
-Contact Chapter Sponsor and DOB for a list of potential youth organizations and schools. • Contact your band and TBSigma alumni who are band directors regarding their own school's participation.
+Time until Presentation Milestone: Date Completed 3-12 months Determine what type of Crescendo event you would like to hold: Review list of activity examples listed on page 4 for completion options for this project.
+Find a youth organization or school to participate in Crescendo and set a date: (In some cases, you may book the youth organization first and then decide a date together.
+In other cases, it will be appropriate to reserve the space first and then find a youth organization(s) to work with.)
+Contact Chapter Sponsor and DOB for a list of potential youth organizations and schools.
+Contact your band and TBSigma alumni who are band directors regarding their own school's participation.
 Reserve your space.
-(Make sure to include any audio-visual requests and room set-ups, if necessary.)
+(Make sure to include any audio-visual requests, room setups, and accessibility needs if necessary.)
 3 months Confirm your event with the participating school or organization.
-5 monuis Begin promoting your event, if necessary.
-2 weeks Check-ins: Youth Organization or School Facility Chapter (attendance, specific planning) 3-5 days Check in with Chapter members participating in the event: Practice any music that you all will be performing Discuss day-of- logistics for your event (times, travel arrangements, supplies, etc.) 1 day Prepare for the event: Purchase/Collect any supplies, materials, etc. needed in one place.
-Confirm with chapter members regarding the time of the event and transportation to and from event.
-30 minutes Be at the location of the event.
-Walkthrough the space, the setup, and any other last minute logistics.
+Begin promoting your event, if necessary.
+2 weeks Check-ins: Youth Organization or School Facility Chapter (attendance, specific planning) 3-5 days Check-in with Chapter members participating in the event: Practice any music that you all will be performing Discuss day-of- logistics for your event (times, travel arrangements, supplies, etc.) 1 day Prepare for the event: Purchase/Collect any supplies, materials, etc., needed in one place.
+Confirm with chapter members regarding the time of the event and transportation to and from the event.
+30 minutes Be at the event's location: Walkthrough space, the setup, and any other last- minute logistics.
 Confirm the event details with the adult supervisor/band director.
 0 minutes Start the event.
-During Remain positive and poised.
+During Remain positive and poised, and have fun!
 After Thank the youth and the adult supervisor/band director.
-Clean up the facility, always remembering to leave it better than you found it.
+Please clean up the facility, always remembering to leave it better than you found it.

-One copy of this completed document should be retained by the Chapter for its records or future officer transition materials.
+The Chapter should retain one copy of this completed document for its records or future officer transition materials.

 Foreword

 Introduction

 Brief Overview of Tau Beta Sigma

 Tau Beta Sigma's Mission

 Program Summary

 Program History

 Developing the Program in your Chapter

+Before You Contact:

-Before You Contact:4What group are you going to work with?4How many TBSigma members will participate?4What dates are we available to host the program?5What is your budget?5What type of activity should we do?5
+What group are you going to work with?

+How many Tau Beta Sigma members will participate?4

+What dates are we available to host the program?

+What is your budget?

+What type of activity should we do?

+Finding Music to Play for Your Coda Project

+General Accessibility Recommendations

 Working with an Elder Care Facility:

-Appendix A: Initial Contact with Elder Care Facility

 Appendix B: Coda Program Record Form